 Each page of this website focuses on one aspect of archaeology, such as how archaeologists tell how old something is or the types of artifacts found on archaeological sites.
 These are titled Time, Place, and Artifacts.
 If you would like to explore other activities or websites related to archaeology, click on the Resources button to find a list of other options.
 A list of keywords used throughout the website is also available.

-Jeff Painter is a Ph.D candidate in Anthropology at Michigan State University.
+Jeff Painter received his Ph.D in Anthropology from Michigan State University.
 He is an archaeologist interested in food, ceramics, and migration among pre-contact Native American societies in the Midwest.
-You can contact him via email at email@example.com.
+You can contact him via email at firstname.lastname@example.org.

-Autumn Painter is a Ph.D candidate in Anthropology at Michigan State University.
+Autumn Painter received her Ph.D. in Anthropology from Michigan State University.
 She is an archaeologist who specializes in the analysis of animal remains and is interested in food and migration among pre-contact Native American Societies in the Midwest.
-You can contact her via email at firstname.lastname@example.org.
+You can contact her via email at email@example.com.